The events of June 2017 at the Grenfell Tower in London marked a devastating low point in the social housing sector.

 Why choose Tpas?

-We've been promoting, supporting and championing tenant involvement and empowerment across England for two and a half decades
+We've been promoting, supporting and championing tenant involvement and empowerment across England for over three decades

 Not for profit

-Investing in Tpas means benefitting frim the latest tenant involvement policies and practices but also securing and supporting the future of the tenant involvement agenda
+Investing in Tpas means benefitting from the latest tenant involvement policies and practices but also securing and supporting the future of the tenant involvement agenda

 We offer the only independent evidence-based accreditation scheme that assesses resident involvement arrangements.